 - host an intranet (a kind of private website holding important information about your business).

-Businesses with many computers may need to spread the load across several servers
+Businesses with lots of computers and other connected devices may need to spread the load across several servers to manage demand

 Some applications may dramatically slow your network if you run them on your server

-They may require a separate server, used just for them.
-Such applications can include:
+Resource-intensive applications may require a separate server.
+Such applications include:

 - large shared databases;